 '''

+pid = wait((int ) 0);

+printf("child %d is done\n", pid);

+} else if(pid == 0) {

-printf("child: exiting\en");
+printf("child: exiting\n");

 exit(0);

 } else {

-printf("fork error\en");
+printf("fork error\n");

 }

 '''

 The exit system call causes the calling process to stop executing and to release resources such as memory and open files.
 Exit takes an integer status argument, conventionally 0 to indicate success and 1 to indicate failure.
-The wait system call returns the pid of an exited child of the current process and copies the exit status of the child to the address passed to wait; if none of the caller's children has exited, wait waits for one to do so.
+The wait system call returns the PID of an exited (or killed) child of the current process and copies the exit status of the child to the address passed to wait; if none of the caller's children has exited, wait waits for one to do so.
+If the caller has no children, wait immediately returns -1.
 If the parent doesn't care about the exit status of a child, it can pass a 0 address to wait.